luicfrr/commonjs-esm-loader/README.md

 I've created it after Googling a lot trying to find a sollution on how to import an ESM package in a big and consolidated CommonJS project...
 Migrate whole project to ESM architecture just to use a single package was not an option.

+Is this package usefull to you?
+Support it [buying me a coffee ☕](https://coff.ee/luicfrr) or giving a ⭐ on [GitHub](https://github.com/luicfrr/commonjs-esm-loader).

 ## 🧰 Installation

 To install, you can use [npm](https://npmjs.org/) or [yarn](https://yarnpkg.com):